OSU-BMBL/marsgt/README.md

 * ipywidgets==8.0.6

 ### Installation Steps
-** Install the required dependencies using pip:**
+* Install the required dependencies using pip:
 ```bash
 pip install -r requirements.txt
 ```
-** You can directly install MarsGT using the pip command:**
+* You can directly install MarsGT using the pip command:
 ```bash
 pip install --upgrade MarsGT
 ```

-** Then, you can choose to use either the CPU or GPU version of PyTorch as per your preference**
+* Then, you can choose to use either the CPU or GPU version of PyTorch as per your preference:
 #### CPU Version
 ##### For linux system(torch-1.12.0+ torch_cluster-1.6.0+ torch_scatter-2.0.9+ torch_sparse-0.6.14):
     pip install https://download.pytorch.org/whl/cpu/torch-1.12.0%2Bcpu-cp38-cp38-linux_x86_64.whl